 - Orthodontic Procedures

 To achieve the diploma, you will need to complete an exam and be assessed via a work placement.
 Please note that this accredited Dental Nurse course is eligible for anyone!
 As long as you have strong written and spoken English, you can transform your career!

 How Long Does it Take to Become a Dental Nurse?

-The NEBDN Dental Nurse course should be completed in 12 months, which means that within 1 single year, you could be working in your desired profession as a Dental Nurse.
+While you get two years to study it, the NEBDN Dental Nurse course should be completed in 12 months, which means that within 1 single year, you could be working in your desired profession as a Dental Nurse.
 While there is a structure in place, you have a level of freedom when it comes to studying your Dental Nurse course online.
 Tailor your studies around your existing commitments to make the learning process more beneficial for your situation.